 The Barefoot Investor for Families recommends a similar compromise, with Scott suggesting giving children just three jobs to do each week in order to earn pocket money.

 In July last year, a University of Melbourne study revealed when it comes to pocket money, girls were, across the board, paid less than their brothers, and were much more likely to not be paid at all.
-Similar findings were revealed back in 2016, with boys earning $13 a week in pocket money on average, while girls got $9.60.
+Similar findings were revealed back in 2016, with boys earning an average amount of $13 a week in pocket money, while girls got $9.60.

 It’s a shocking—and sad—revelation at a time when women still have to campaign for equal pay for doing the same job that we’re setting our daughters up for failure at home.
 So whatever you do and however much it is, pay your children the same amount of pocket money (if they are of similar age).